materials/mint/README.md

-    gaoptscreenmethod   Screening method used during GA optimization gaoptscreennum   Number of trial structures to screen during GA gaoptallowrestarts   Allow optimization to be restarted (default = No) wyckoffbias   Biasing level for choosing random Wyckoff positions minimagedis   Minimum image distance when generating supercells maxjumpdistance   Maximum jump distance when generating jumps between sites
+    gaoptscreenmethod   Screening method used during GA optimization gaoptscreennum   Number of trial structures to screen during GA gaoptallowrestarts   Allow optimization to be restarted (default = No) gaoptsavecandidates   Print out all candidate structures and their metrics (default = No) wyckoffbias   Biasing level for choosing random Wyckoff positions minimagedis   Minimum image distance when generating supercells maxjumpdistance   Maximum jump distance when generating jumps between sites